 - Handle special projects and other duties as assigned

 - An Associate’s or a Bachelor’s degree preferred

 - A minimum of two years’ paralegal, administrative support or related experience preferred

 - Strong research skills, including internet research, required

-- Must be well organized, efficient, highly motivated, able to handle multiple tasks simultaneously and see them through to completion, work well under tight deadlines, and take initiative
+- Must be well organized, efficient, self-motivated able to handle multiple tasks simultaneously see them through to completion, and work well under tight deadlines.

 - Must possess strong organizational and administrative skills and the ability to multitask and meet deadlines

 - Strong written and verbal communication skills; strong interpersonal skills